Spectral influence in networks: An application to Input-Output analysis: Application to input-output analysis

 \begin{enumerate}

-\item The top "propulsive industries", according to the spectral influence, are in order and persistently the poles: D10T12-Food products, beverages and tobacco; D01T02-Agriculture, hunting, forestry; D45T47-Wholesale and retail trade, repair of motor vehicles; D20-Chemical and chemical products.
-While the weakest industries, in the sense of the spectral influence, are in an increasing order: D97T98-Activities of households as employers, undifferentiated goods and services-producing activities of households for own use; D05T06-Mining and quarrying, energy producing products; D30-Other transport equipment.
+\item The top propulsive industries, according to the spectral influence, consistently rank as poles: D10T12-Food products, beverages and tobacco; D01T02-Agriculture, hunting, forestry; D45T47-Wholesale and retail trade, repair of motor vehicles; D20-Chemical and chemical products.
+The weakest industries, in terms of spectral influence, in increasing order are: D97T98-Activities of households as employers, undifferentiated goods and services-producing activities of households for own use; D05T06-Mining and quarrying, energy producing products; D30-Other transport equipment.

-\item According to spectral influences evolution graphs (see the appendix \ref{appendix2}) one can notice the structural mutation of the Moroccan economy through a process of concentration and complementary of the interindustrial flows.
-One can notice poles with increasing spectral influence: D01T02-Agriculture, hunting, forestry; D10T12-Food products, beverages and tobacco; D29-Motor vehicles, trailers and semi-trailers; D50-Water transport.
-This increasing influences absorb the influences of others poles like: D13T15-Textiles, textile products, leather and footwear; D16-Wood and products of wood and cork; D21-Pharmaceuticals, medicinal chemical and botanical products; D22-Rubber and plastics products; D23-Other non-metallic mineral products; D24-Basic metals; D25-Fabricated metal products; D26-Computer, electronic and optical equipment; D27-Electrical equipment; D28-Machinery and equipment, nec; D31T33-Manufacturing nec; repair and installation of machinery and equipment; D35-Electricity, gas, steam and air conditioning supply; D41T43-Construction; D45T47-Wholesale and retail trade; repair of motor vehicles; D53-Postal and courier activities; D55T56-Accommodation and food service activities; D61-Telecommunications; D68-Real estate activities.
+\item According to the graphs depicting spectral influence evolution (see Appendix \ref{appendix4}), one can observe the structural evolution of the Moroccan economy, characterized by a process of concentration and complementarity in interindustrial flows.
+Notably, poles with increasing spectral influence can be observed: D01T02-Agriculture, hunting, forestry; D10T12-Food products, beverages and tobacco; D29-Motor vehicles, trailers and semi-trailers; D50-Water transport.
+This increasing influences absorb the influences of others poles like: D13T15-Textiles, textile products, leather and footwear; D16-Wood and products of wood and cork; D21-Pharmaceuticals, medicinal chemical and botanical products; D22-Rubber and plastics products; D23-Other non-metallic mineral products; D24-Basic metals; D25-Fabricated metal products; D26-Computer, electronic and optical equipment; D27-Electrical equipment; D28-Machinery and equipment, nec; D31T33-Manufacturing nec; repair and installation of machinery and equipment; D35-Electricity, gas, steam and air conditioning supply; D41T43-Construction; D45T47-Wholesale and retail trade; repair of motor vehicles; D53-Postal and courier activities; D55T56-Accommodation and food service activities; D61-Telecommunications; D68-Real estate activities. \end{enumerate}